Rhys Norrington-Davies

-Rhys Llewelyn Norrington-Davies (born 22 April 1999) is a Welsh professional footballer who plays as a left-back for Queens Park Rangers, on loan from club Sheffield United, and the Wales national team.
+Rhys Llewelyn Norrington-Davies (born 22 April 1999) is a Welsh professional footballer who plays as a left-back for club Sheffield United and the Wales national team.

 Early life

 Norrington-Davies was born in Riyadh, Saudi Arabia to Welsh parents from Aberystwyth.
 His father, Patrick, was working in Saudi Arabia with the British Army.
 Due to the nature of his father's job, Norrington-Davies' family moved frequently during his childhood, spending time in Kenya, London, and in Aberystwyth, where he was educated at Ysgol Penglais, and Royal Russell School in Croydon, South London.

 Club career

 Norrington-Davies played at youth level for Bow Street, Aberystwyth Town, and Merstham.
 He played for Swansea City, before joining Sheffield United's academy in 2017.
 He joined Barrow on a one-month loan in September 2018, before the loan was extended to the end of the season in October.
 He moved on loan to Rochdale in July 2019 on a season-long loan.

 Norrington-Davies joined Championship club Luton Town on a season-long loan on 3 September 2020.
 On 12 January 2021, he was recalled by Sheffield United after making 22 appearances in all competitions, and was loaned to Stoke City later that day.
 He played 20 times for Stoke, scoring once in a 2–0 win over Wycombe Wanderers on 6 March 2021.

 Norrington-Davies about to be booked by Tim Robinson during Queens Park Rangers’ match against Stoke City on 20 September 2025.

 In August 2024, he signed a new contract with Sheffield United.
 In August 2025 he signed on loan for Queens Park Rangers.